uscensusbureau/the-opportunity-project/pages/about.md

 # hero section
 lead:
-  - 'The Opportunity Project at the U.S. Census Bureau helps companies, non-profits, and universities turn federal open data into new technologies that solve real-world problems for people across the country.'
+  - 'The Opportunity Project helps companies, non-profits, and universities turn federal open data into new technologies that solve real-world problems for people across the country.'
   - 'We focus on the nation’s toughest challenges, from the opioid crisis and disaster relief to improving STEM education and strengthening the workforce.
 To date, 100 consumer-facing digital products have been created, using open data to serve families, businesses and communities nationwide.'

 circuit-banner: